How to leave Louisiana residency?

 3) Spend time in your new state

 Spend as much time as possible in your new state to show that you are truly living there.
-States often use the 183-day rule to determine residency, meaning you must spend more than half the year in the new state.
+Many states treat 183 days in a year as an important benchmark when deciding residency, so spending more than half the year in your new state, and clearly less time in Louisiana, helps support your new domicile.

 4) Transfer IDs and vehicle registrations